esthermu1020/Linkedin_Job_Scraper/README.md

    - LinkedIn may rate-limit or block scraping attempts
    - The tool implements delays and anti-detection measures, but may still be detected

+3. **Selenium Version Compatibility**
+   - The application requires Selenium 4.x for proper functioning
+   - If you encounter an error like `__init__() got an unexpected keyword argument 'options'`, it indicates a Selenium version compatibility issue
+   - Solution: Ensure you're using Selenium 4.x by running `pip install --upgrade selenium` before packaging or running the application

 ## Disclaimer

 This tool is for research purposes only.
 Use of this tool may violate LinkedIn's Terms of Service.
 Users are responsible for ensuring their use complies with all applicable terms of service, laws, and regulations.

 ## Example Results

 The `example_result` directory contains sample outputs from the LinkedIn Job Scraper: